COOL-cohort/COOL/README.md

 ### HOW TO RUN WITH A SERVER
-We can start a server with the following command
+We can start the COOL's query server with the following command
 ```
-java -jar cool-queryserver/target/cool-queryserver-0.1-SNAPSHOT.jar
+java -jar cool-queryserver/target/cool-queryserver-0.1-SNAPSHOT.jar datasetSource
 ```
+where the argument is as follows:
+1. `datasetSource`: the path to the directory for the compacted dataset.

+In this server, we implement many APIs and list their corresponding urls as follows:
+- \[server]:v1
+  - List all workable urls
+- \[server]:v1/reload?cube=[cube_name]
+  - Reload the cube
+- \[server]:v1/cohort/create
+  - Create Cohorts
+- \[server]:v1/cohort/analysis
+  - Perform cohort analysis

 ## Publication
 * Z. Xie, H. Ying, C. Yue, M. Zhang, G. Chen, B. C. Ooi.
 [Cool: a COhort OnLine analytical processing system](https://www.comp.nus.edu.sg/~ooibc/icde20cool.pdf) IEEE International Conference on Data Engineering, 2020